kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 >
 > **Benito Mussolini**[^ideas2021hh]

 This revived trend is worrying because when governments and corporations work together they can create a lot of evil.
-The state can outsource things that aren’t legal to corporations (such as censorship), or use companies for the enforcement of laws they wouldn’t have the resources for otherwise (such as checking COVID passports).
-And the corporations can control the market and harm the people if they go unchecked by the legislative branch.
+The state can outsource things that aren’t legal to corporations (such as censorship), or use companies for the enforcement of laws they wouldn’t have the resources for otherwise (such as checking COVID-19 passports).
+And corporations can control the market and harm the people if they go unchecked by the legislative branch.

 Everybody in Washington knows that the laws are made by companies and financial institutes and not by politicians.
 This is the same in most Western Democracies.
 It prevents good candidates from entering politics, drives away the few good politicians left, and leaves us with a _Kakistocracy_, a system of government run by the worst, least qualified, or most unscrupulous citizens.

 Most politics these days is political theater, what Chris Williamson coined as _Performative Disagreement_ in his interview with General Robert Spalding.[^williamson2022ud]

-We could observe this in the primaries of the US elections in 2019 when candidates like Kamala Harris accused Joe Biden indirectly of being a racist because he opposed public school buses and worked with segregationists in his past.[^breuninger2019gm] She also accused him indirectly of rape when she said she believed Biden’s accusers for sexual misconduct.[^burke2019hj] After she lost in the primaries she was picked as his running mate nevertheless, proving the political theater.
+We could observe this in the primaries of the US elections in 2019 when candidates like Kamala Harris accused Joe Biden indirectly of being a racist because he opposed public school buses and worked with segregationists in his past.[^breuninger2019gm] She accused him indirectly of rape when she said she believed Biden’s accusers for sexual misconduct.[^burke2019hj] After she lost in the primaries she was picked as his running mate, nevertheless, proving the political theater.
 This trend can be observed not just in the USA, but throughout Western Democracies.

 And the growing influence of unelected organizations like the World Economic Forum (WEF) under Klaus Schwab and their direct influence on politicians and companies is a worrying trend.
-The WEF is in reality only an exchange for Corporatism, even if they call it euphemistic <q>Public-Private Partnerships</q>.[^matuschek2022gv]
+The WEF is in reality only exchange for Corporatism, even if they call it euphemistic <q>Public-Private Partnerships</q>.[^matuschek2022gv]

-Klaus Schwab bragged publicly already in 2017 how his followers had <q>penetrated</q> all political cabinets.[^schwab2017aw] A huge amount of rising politicians are already part of his “Young Global Leaders” program.
+Klaus Schwab bragged publicly in 2017 about how his followers had <q>penetrated</q> all political cabinets.[^schwab2017aw] A huge amount of rising politicians are part of his “Young Global Leaders” program.

-Luckily, it seems to begin to fail.
+Luckily, it begins to fail.
 Mary Woods, professor of Global Economic Governance at the University of Oxford complained at the WEF conference in November 2021, that the people stop following their leaders:

 > At Davos a few years ago, the Edelman survey showed us the good news is that the elites across the world trust each other more and more.
 So we can come together and design and do beautiful things together.
 The bad news is that in every single country they were polling, the majority of people trusted their elite less.
 So we can lead, but if people aren’t following, we’re not going to get to where we want to go.
 >
 > **Mary Woods**, _The World Economic Forum’s Great Narrative Conference_, November 2021 (via [James Lindsay](https://twitter.com/ConceptualJames/status/1484355983082094598))

-## Lobbyism, Sponsoring and Corruption
+## Lobbyism, Sponsoring, and Corruption

-Current politics in most Western Democracies are flooded with problems like nepotism, insider trading, and corruption.
+Current politics in Western Democracies are flooded with problems like nepotism, insider trading, and corruption.
 All of this is illegal, but nearly never do politicians get held accountable.
-And it doesn’t matter in which country you look, be it Nancy Pelosi in the US continuously benefitting on the stock market from her inside knowledge,[^zilber2022sc] or the corruption affair of the current German chancellor during his time as mayor of Hamburg city.[^latsch2022le] But there is another legal form of corruption.
+And it doesn’t matter in which country you look, be it, Nancy Pelosi, in the US continuously benefitting from the stock market from her inside knowledge,[^zilber2022sc] or the corruption affair of the current German chancellor during his time as mayor of Hamburg city.[^latsch2022le] But there is another legal form of corruption.

 Lobbyism is a growing problem in Western Democracies.
 In Germany, only donations to political parties that exceed €50,000 need to be specified.
 Yearly donations over €10,000 need to go into the annual report.
 In 2021 alone, all German political parties received more than €11.6 million in donations, as Sahra Wagenknecht, a politician of the party _Die Linke_ mentions in her report.
 The Ministry of Health received €60 million in donations from corporations.[^wagenknecht2022qo]

 Worrying are also the continued donations of the _Bill & Melinda Gates Foundation_ to politicians, education, and science.
 The “German Society for International Cooperation” (GIZ) received 2021 over \$138 million in donations from the foundation.
 It is a company that works together with the Development Assistance Ministry and other ministries.[^wallasch2022ih]

-Another huge problem for hidden corruption is sponsoring political events because it is completely exempt from any reporting.
+Another huge problem for hidden corruption is sponsoring political events because it is exempt from any reporting.
 A party congress can easily exceed 50 corporate sponsors, each paying between €10,000 and €20,000 for a booth.[^winter2019yu] The party congress of the SPD, the leading German party, was sponsored by Pfizer, DocMorris, and Microsoft, all beneficiaries of the Corona crisis.[^wagenknecht2022qo]

 Sahra Wagenknecht mentions another problem: The revolving door effect.
 Politicians that work in a specific resort together with Lobbyists of a company get often promoted into well-payed positions in exactly those companies later.
-A department head responsible for contracts for the Corona warn-app given to the Deutsche Telekom got shortly after a lucrative position at the Telekom.[^wagenknecht2022qo]
+A department head responsible for contracts for the Corona warn-app given to Deutsche Telekom got shortly after a lucrative position at Telekom.[^wagenknecht2022qo]

 This <q>continual interchange of personnel (…) between business and government (…) create[s] a state within the state to serve private interests which are not always in harmony with the general interests of the nation.</q>[^dilorenzo1994uv]

-These legal, intransparent tricks to buy influence into legislation should be outlawed and called what it is: **corruption**.
+These legal, non-transparent tricks to buy influence into legislation should be outlawed and called what it is: **corruption**.

 ## A Loss of Separation of Powers

 An important fundamental base for liberal democracy is the division of a state’s government into different branches: legislative, executive, and judicature.
 In theory, they are not allowed to reach over the borders into another branch.
-In a dictatorship, the dictator decides on the laws, decides who to punish, and sometimes even does the execution himself.
+In a dictatorship, the dictator decides on the laws, decides whom to punish, and sometimes even does the execution himself.

-During COVID, but starting already in the years earlier, these lines got blurry.
-In a lot of countries, it’s common practice to appoint former politicians to the position of a federal judge.
-Former German chancellor Angela Merkel placed her political friend Stephan Harbarth as president in the Supreme Court.
+During COVID-19, but starting already in the years earlier, these lines got blurry.
+In many countries, it is common practice to appoint former politicians to the position of a federal judge.
+Former German chancellor Angela Merkel placed her political friend Stephan Harbarth as president of the Supreme Court.
 This move was useful for her during the Corona crisis.
 The Supreme Court didn’t touch any one of the over 10,000 lawsuits against Corona restrictions in the two years of the pandemic and then ruled all measurements to be constitutional.[^rbb242021qk] This is the opposite of what for example the Spanish Supreme Court or the New Zealand Supreme Court ruled.
 This government-friendly ruling by the German Supreme Court might be the result of a nightly dinner the former chancellor gave to the judges of the Supreme Court.[^focusonline2021hh]

-But not only the Supreme Court ruled worrying during the pandemic.
+But not only the Supreme Court ruled, worrying during the pandemic.
 There were uncounted cases of house searches and confiscations of property of judges, doctors, or scientists that spoke out against the measurements of the state.
 Most of them were baseless accusations and the cases were dismissed, but it still is an effective tool to punish critics.
 Critics get raided, computers get confiscated (sometimes for months), and the press smears their names.
 Even if it is unjustified, the damage is done.
 These worrying tendencies have damaged the population’s trust in the legal system for a long time.

 And the executive branch didn’t increase their trust either.
 The uncounted beatings of demonstrators around the world will be a stain on that branch for decades.
 Police don’t deserve our trust anymore.